Clarification of Questions on Emptiness

 We concluded that voidness means an absence of impossible ways of existing.
 What we’re still confused about is that if we are talking about impossible ways of establishing that something exists, if we are just unable to prove that something exists in an impossible way, then it doesn’t prove that it actually doesn’t exist in an impossible way.

 That’s a very interesting question.
-If I may summarize it: your inability to prove something doesn't necessarily disprove it; it could merely be that you lack the skill to disprove it.
+If I may summarize it: our inability to prove something doesn’t necessarily disprove it; it could merely be that we lack the skill to disprove it.

-We have to look a little bit more closely in terms of what we mean by "establish" or "prove."
-With Prasangika logic, we're not trying to establish or prove something, since to try to do so implies there is something findably existent that we are trying to establish.
+We have to look a little bit more closely in terms of what we mean by “establish” or “prove.”
+With Prasangika logic, we’re not trying to establish or prove something, since to try to do so implies there is something findably existent that we are trying to establish.
 This is the Prasangika objection to the logic used in the non-Prasangika tenet systems.
-Prasangika logic is just intended to show the absurd conclusions that would follow from others' assertions, so that opponents in a debate realize that that their assertions are illogical.
+Prasangika logic is just intended to show the absurd conclusions that would follow from others’ assertions so that opponents in a debate realize that their assertions are illogical.
 Let me explain.

-So the only way that we can come to the conclusion that the self doesn’t have these defining characteristics and that’s not what establishes how it exists is by the logic of pointing out absurd conclusions.
-We need to use inference from logic because we're dealing with something that is not obvious.
+The only way that we can come to the conclusion that the self doesn’t have these defining characteristics and that’s not what establishes how it exists is by the logic of pointing out absurd conclusions.
+We need to use inference from logic because we’re dealing with something that is not obvious.
 What is deceptive is that it feels as though the self exists in this way, as though it has these defining characteristics.
-But that’s what we have to identify in the first step of the four-point analysis, to recognize the object to be refuted – how it feels like that, how almost unconsciously we think like that.
+However, that’s what we have to identify in the first step of the four-point analysis, to recognize the object to be refuted – how it feels like that, how almost unconsciously we think like that.
 We might not formulate it that way, but we think like that because it feels like that.

 Emptiness as a Non-Implicative Negation Is Not a Nihilist Position